Ilse Hair Bow - Organic Merino Wool

 Ready to turn up the cuteness?
 These super soft Ilse hair bows are for long-haired furry friends as well as pet parents.
 The perfect addition to our knitted Knut bandana.
 Choose from 3 sizes and many beautiful colours.

 Each hair bow is lovingly crocheted by hand using the most beautiful GOTS certified organic Norwegian Merino wool.
-Completed with a metal alligator clip at the back for easy attachment.
+Completed with a metal alligator clip or a 100% organic and biodegradable hair tie (suitable for pet parents) for easy attachment.

 Every order plants a native tree in Australia.